Enhanced inference for distributions and quantiles of individual treatment effects in various experiments: Stratified randomized experiments

 We then extend the discussion to matched observational studies, which can be viewed as stratified experiments but with possibly unknown and nonexchangeable treatment assignments within each stratum due to unmeasured confounding.
 We adopt the notation from Section \ref{sec:scre}, where each stratum corresponds to a matched set.
 For descriptive simplicity, we assume there is only one treated unit per matched set, i.e., $n_{s\treat} = 1$ for all $1\le s\le S$.
 The results can be extended to matched studies with one treated or control unit per matched set; see, e.g., \citet[][pp. 161--162]{Rosenbaum02a} and \citet[][Remark 8]{SL22quantile}.

 Following \citet{Rosenbaum02a}, we assume that the treatment assignment mechanism has the following form for some unknown $\bs{u} = (u_{11}, u_{12}, \ldots, u_{Sn_S}) \in [0,1]^n$ and $\Gamma\ge 1$:

 where $\gamma = \log(\Gamma)$ and $\mathcal{Z}$ denotes the set of all possible assignments such that there is exactly one treated unit per matched set.
 Under \eqref{eq:sen_assign}, within any matched set, a unit is at most $\Gamma$ times more likely to receive treatment than any other unit.
-Intuitively, $\Gamma$ measures the strength of the unmeasured confounding, and $u_{si}$s represent the hidden confounder associated with each unit.
+Intuitively, $\Gamma$ measures the strength of the unmeasured confounding, and $u_{si}$s represent the hidden confounding associated with all the units.
 The sensitivity analysis investigates how the inference results for treatment effects vary with $\Gamma$.
-We refer readers to \citet{Rosenbaum1987}, \citet{GKR2000}, \citet{Rosenbaum02a} and \citet{WL23} for more details about the formulation and interpretation of this sensitivity analysis framework.
+We refer readers to \citet{Rosenbaum1987}, \citet{GKR2000}, \citet{Rosenbaum02a}, \citet{WL23} and \citet{li2024sensitivity} for more details about the formulation and interpretation of this sensitivity analysis framework.

 \citet{SL22quantile} considered again the null hypothesis in \eqref{eq:Hnkc} regarding treatment effect quantiles of all units in the matched study.
 To ensure the validity of a test for $H_{k,c}^n$, they proposed to take supremum of the Fisher randomization $p$-value over all possible treatment effects satisfying $H_{k,c}^n$ and all possible configurations of hidden confounders $\bs{u}\in [0,1]^n$.
 To overcome the computational difficulty, they further utilized the stratified rank score statistic in \eqref{eq:strat_rank_score}, and demonstrated that the optimization for the resulting valid $p$-value can be separated into two parts: one over all possible configurations of hidden confounders and the other over all possible individual treatment effects.
-Specifically, for any stratified rank score statistic, its worst-case distribution over all possible hidden confounders enjoys a distribution free property, i.e., $\tilde{G}_{\Gamma} (c) = \max_{\bs{u}\in [0,1]^n}\Pr_{\bs{u}, \Gamma}\{ \tilde{t}(\bs{Z}, \bs{y}) \ge c \}$ is the same for any $\bs{y} \in \mathbb{R}^n$.
+Specifically, for any stratified rank score statistic, its worst-case distribution over all possible hidden confounders enjoys a distribution free property, i.e., $\tilde{G}_{\Gamma} (c) = \max_{\bs{u}\in [0,1]^n}\Pr_{\bs{u}, \Gamma}\{ \tilde{t}(\bs{Z}, \bs{y}) \ge c \}$ does not vary with $\bs{y} \in \mathbb{R}^n$.
 The resulting valid $p$-value in \citet{SL22quantile} for testing $H_{k,c}^n$ in \eqref{eq:Hnkc} under a given bound $\Gamma$ on unmeasured confounding strength has the following form: